Using Quivira

 Kerning

 Kerning is the adjustment of the spacing between two characters dependent on their shapes.
 For example, in the sequence “Te” T and e are commonly moved nearer together than O and e in “Oe”, because due to their shapes the space between them looks bigger.
-Two characters with such an adjustment are called a kerning pair, and kerning pairs can be defined within a TrueType font, but there is a maximum of 10,000 kerning pairs per font.
+Two characters with such an adjustment are called a kerning pair, and kerning pairs can be defined within both TrueType and OpenType fonts.

-Due to this limitation, Quivira is currently not kerned at all.
-While 10,000 kerning pairs seem to be pretty many, they are actually not even enough for the Latin script.
-If a Unicode font providing the complete Latin script has a kerning pair for T and e, it must also handle Ţ, Ť, Ŧ, Ƭ, Ʈ, Ț, Ⱦ, Ṫ, Ṭ, Ṯ and Ṱ followed by è, é, ê, ë, ē, ĕ, ė, ę, ě, ȅ, ȇ, ɇ, ɘ, ə, ɚ, ḕ, ḗ, ḙ, ḛ, ḝ, ẹ, ẻ, ẽ, ế, ề, ể, ễ or ệ.
+However, Quivira is currently not kerned at all.
+The problem is caused by the very nature of a huge Unicode font: If a Unicode font providing the complete Latin script has a kerning pair for T and e, it must also handle Ţ, Ť, Ŧ, Ƭ, Ʈ, Ț, Ⱦ, Ṫ, Ṭ, Ṯ and Ṱ followed by è, é, ê, ë, ē, ĕ, ė, ę, ě, ȅ, ȇ, ɇ, ɘ, ə, ɚ, ḕ, ḗ, ḙ, ḛ, ḝ, ẹ, ẻ, ẽ, ế, ề, ể, ễ or ệ.
 So this single example results in 12 × 29 = 348 kerning pairs.
-Now remember “Ta”, “To”, “Tu”, “Va”, “Ve”, “AV”, … and then there are more than 200 combining diacritics which would need adjustment on every letter.
-Now 10,000 does not seem so many any more, and even 100,000 would not suffice.
+Now remember “Ta”, “To”, “Tu”, “Va”, “Ve”, “AV”, … this results in thousands of combinations, and the ratio of effort vs. gain seems questionable.
+Currently I prefer adding missing characters over kerning.

 Hinting